-Douglas Eads, Director, worked as a financial specialist at Merrill Lynch for many years, and in his retirement has become an active investor.
+Douglas Eads (Director), worked as a financial specialist at Merrill Lynch for many years, and in his retirement has become an active investor.
 Douglas has served on the Board of BB2C since its inception and has been actively involved and generous in the growth of our organization.

-Candy Orlinsky, Director, has previously been involved in start-ups and knows a steady hand is required.
+Candy Orlinsky (Director), has previously been involved in start-ups and knows a steady hand is required.
 She has been a dedicated work colleague of the founder.
 Candy has provided support for BB2C since its inception.
-She used her networking skills to help us attain our much needed foundation grant for operating expenses.
+She used her networking skills to help us attain our much-needed foundation grant for operating expenses.
 She has provided unflagging support to us, and in our first year, donated a significant sum of money as a symbol of her dedication and belief in BB2C’s goals.
 She has also been a benefactor of other worthy organizations.

-Eddie Ho has an M.S., in Industrial Engineering from the University of New South Wales, Australia.
-Mr. Ho is a Kodak Certified Six Sigma Black Belt with 15 years of corporate engineering, design and project management experience, who advises us from ideation to manufacturing.
+Eddie Ho (Director), has an M.S., in Industrial Engineering from the University of New South Wales, Australia.
+Mr. Ho is a Kodak Certified Six Sigma Black Belt with over 15 years of corporate engineering, design and project management experience, who advises us from ideation to manufacturing.